Last Updated on

 See the Nine Arches Bridge.

 Instagram at the ready, because Nine Arches Bridge is just around the next bend in the rocky hiking trail!
-A really awesome piece of architecture, this is considered one of the most beautiful examples of a colonial building in the world.
+A really impressive piece of architecture, this is considered one of the most beautiful examples of a colonial building in the world.

 With is eponymous nine arches, it bends softly through a gorge between Ella and Demodara.
 Around it, hills rise with pine trees and coconut palms, and mosaics of tea bushes fall to a gurgling river.
 The result is a structure that looks almost organic in nature.